 On October 1, 2009, we closed our acquisition of 100% of the equity interests of BAF Technologies, Inc., which is now our wholly owned subsidiary.
 BAF provides natural gas vehicle conversions, alternative fuel systems, application engineering, service and warranty support and research and development services.
 Historically, BAF has suffered net operating losses and required outside financing to support its ongoing business.
 Our ability to realize benefits from the acquisition depends on our ability to improve BAF's financial performance in comparison to its historical financial results.
 Our management team has limited experience managing a vehicle conversion company and BAF represents a new product offering for our company.
 The successful management and integration of BAF's operations will present significant challenges, including realizing economies of scale and integrating internal financial and operational systems.
 We cannot assure you that we will realize any anticipated benefits or will successfully integrate any of the acquired operations with our existing operations.
 In addition, the BAF operations do not have the disclosure controls and procedures or internal controls over financial reporting that are as thorough or effective as those required for public companies.
-Although we intend to implement appropriate controls and procedures as we integrate the BAF operations, we cannot provide assurance as to the effectiveness of BAF's disclosure controls and procedures or internal controls over financial reporting until we have fully integrated them.
+Although we intend to implement appropriate controls over financial reporting until we have fully integrated them.